Diagnosed with hypertension? Your guide to what’s next

 Medications: Commonly prescribed medications for hypertension include diuretics, ACE inhibitors, beta-blockers and calcium channel blockers.
 The choice of medication depends on individual health factors and should always be discussed with a healthcare professional.

 Regular and continuous monitoring: Hypertension is a long-term condition.
 So, continuous blood pressure monitoring is vital for hypertension management.
 The latest Aktiia blood pressure monitor reveals blood pressure patterns.
-Plus, simply wearing the device creates what’s been dubbed as
+Plus, simply wearing the device creates what’s been dubbed as the Aktiia effect.

 Together, these elements form a holistic approach to controlling blood pressure and reducing many of the major health risks associated with hypertension.